 LIBS is a type of atomic emission spectroscopy in which highly energetic laser pulses strike the surface of the sample and ablate a small amount of material, then create a plasma in high temperature.
 In the plasma, the excited ions will give characteristic emission lines.
 LIBS can detect the characteristic lines for each element and therefore evaluate the chemical compositions of the sample.
 As only a tiny amount of material (<1mm in diameter) is consumed in the process, LIBS is considered micro-destructive.

-Yu Li will present a poster and give a special oral presentation about a remote Raman system at standoff distances for wall paintings at the 12th conference on Lasers in the Conservation of Artworks (LACONA 12) to be held in Paris, France.
+Yu Li presented a poster and gave a special oral presentation about a remote Raman system at standoff distances for wall paintings at the 12th conference on Lasers in the Conservation of Artworks (LACONA 12) in Paris, France.
 (September 2018)

 Yu Li presented a poster about a remote Raman system at standoff distances for wall paintings at the Global Heritage Research Theme Showcase Event held at Nottingham Trent University, Nottingham.
 (18 May 2018)

 A preliminary investigation of a set of lace, pottery and alabaster samples at the Nottingham Castle Museum and Art Gallery was conducted in November 2017 identifying the dyes and pigments applied on these samples by our in-house developed mobile Raman spectroscopy system.

 1. Yu Li, Chi Shing Cheung, Sotiria Kogou, Alex Hogg, Haida Liang, and Stig Evans.
 2021.
 Standoff laser spectroscopy for wall paintings, monuments and architectural interiors.
 In Transcending Boundaries: Integrated Approaches to Conservation.
 ICOM-CC 19th Triennial Conference Preprints, Beijing, 17–21 May 2021, ed.
 J. Bridgland.
 Paris: International Council of Museums.
 (Accepted)